Joan Reede: Career and research

 Her research focuses on national, regional and local strategies that support workforce diversity and inclusion in the biomedical sciences and organizational change.
 She has performed research on the importance of networking in career progression for medical school faculty and on the barriers that face women, and women of color, in academic medical careers.
 She has also studied gender and race differences in the receipt of NIH grant awards.

 Building community

 Reede has worked to develop community norms at Harvard Medical School and beyond, developing award programs to recognize efforts in community service, exceptional service by staff, and contributions to mentoring.
-She has also championed internship programs that offer opportunities to underrepresented students.
+She has also championed internship programs that offer opportunities to students from all backgrounds, particularly disadvantaged backgrounds.

 National roles

 Reede's advice is frequently sought at the national level.
 She has served on the Committee on Minority Health and the Advisory Committee to the Director of the National Institutes of Health, the Board of Governors of the National Institutes of Health Clinical Center, and the External Scientific Panel for NIH’s Enhancing the Diversity of the NIH-funded Workforce Initiative.
 She has also served on the Advisory Committee to the NIH Deputy Director for Intramural Research.
 She is a past Chair of the Group on Diversity and Inclusion (GDI) at the Association of American Medical Colleges, and of the National Academy of Medicine Interest Group on Health Populations/Health Disparities.